 Education And Certifications

 Just like your resumé, you write about the courses you’ve taken and the education you’ve got.

 If you’ve done or are doing volunteer work, then add those to your profile as well.
 It shows a lot of character and says a lot about your personality as well.

 Your 5-7 Keywords

 Your keywords are the skills you want to shine throughout your profile.
-This is a very important thing to consider and spend some time to work on.
+The keywords are a crucial thing to consider and spend some time working on.
 Make sure you weave your keywords into your profile text, which will help you show up when others search for your specific skills.

 Connect With (Former) Colleagues, Influencers, And The World

 What is so great about LinkedIn, is that it makes it possible for you to find and connect with people from your past jobs, which is where I suggest you start if you’re new to LinkedIn.